knurling-rs/knurling-session-20q4/src/sessions/bring-together.md

 Build a program that indicates temperatures around your personal comfort temperature with different light colors.

+An example of this implementation can be found here: [9_comfy_temp_indicator.rs](https://github.com/knurling-rs/knurling-sessions-20q4/blob/main/src/bin/9_comfy_temp_indicator.rs).

 What is the temperature where you feel most comfortable?
-Define a spectrum around that temperature spanning 3 Degrees (°C).
-Temperatures below that interval are too cold, temperatures above are too hot.
-The middle degree is your comfort zone, around it are acceptable values.
+Define a spectrum spanning 2 Degrees (°C) that you feel most comfortable at.
+Temperatures up to two degrees above and below that interval are acceptable, temperatures outside this range of six degrees are too hot or too cold.
 Assign a signal color for each zone.
 Feel free to adapt the ranges.

 ✅ Integrate this behavior of the LED into the last program.

 You have written a lot of code in one file.
 This makes everything overwhelming and hard to reuse code.
-Let's refactor, by putting code we're likely to reuse in modules.
+Let's refactor by putting code we're likely to reuse in modules.

 ✅ Inside `scr/` create a new folder with the name `dk_button`.